 To buy or not to buy — that is the question in financial technology.
 Or at least it has been for a very long time.
 The arguments for building in-house have remained constant and include the need for performance and the quest for differentiation (such as customized trading strategies).
 At the same time, time-to-market, complexity and – most obviously – cost, were key arguments for buying.
+But what if there was a third approach: buy and build?

 High-speed trading connectivity has been a major advantage for the past several years.
 But as low-latency infrastructures become a mainstream capability, the cost of generating incremental speed has become prohibitive, and market participants are seeking new ways to differentiate their activities.